lineality/split_csv_python_script/README.md

 Running this script two times, each time set to: 2 (resulting files) is the same as running this script one time, set to 4 (resulting files).

-The original file is retained, but renamed as
+The original file is retained, but renamed with
 ```
 _original
 ```